 6 Real Money Lessons Every Parent Should Teach Their Teenager Before College

 It is never too early to start practicing good money habits.
 In fact, the earlier teenagers are exposed to good financial habits, the better chance they will become financially savvy.
 This is an important life lesson in general, but especially if college is on the horizon for your teenager.
-Becoming a college student is probably one of the most exciting and immediate milestones for high school students when they look towards their future.
-Not only do teenagers feel a sense of freedom regarding important life decisions, but they will also be handling their own finances – including decisions regarding loans.
+Becoming a college student is probably one of the most exciting and immediate milestones for high school students.
+Teenagers feel a sense of freedom and it’s often the first time they are independent financially.
+Use these money lessons for teens to give your child the financial literacy skills they need.

-For some, the transition to handling their own household finances will be an easy step, for others, it might represent a 12-foot hurdle.
+The transition to handling their own household finances will be an easy step for some.
+But for others, it might represent a 12-foot hurdle.
 Give your teen the best financial head start possible by working financial topics into everyday conversations.
-By helping your teen learn money management lessons with smaller amounts of money, by the time they graduate college, they’ll be prepared for managing their finances with a full-time job.

 If you’re not sure where to start the conversation with your teen, try some or all of these six ideas:

-For example, you can provide an allowance of $2 per day, but perhaps with the condition attached that the child is responsible for paying the additional amount for their gym shoes beyond the $40 you are willing to pay.
-(Be prepared, as well, for a child that then chooses to select a pair of sneakers that cost $28 and is expecting the $12 difference of what you were willing to spend.
-In this event, you are well on your way to raising a financially savvy kid.)
+For example, you can provide an allowance of $2 per day, but perhaps with the condition that the child is responsible for paying the additional amount for their gym shoes beyond what you are willing to pay.
 Other parents choose to allow their teen $20 a week for gas, but the child has to fill up the tank.
-If there is any extra money left over from filing the car with gas, they can keep it for other spending or saving goals.
+Any money left over can be kept for spending or saving goals.
 You’ll be surprised at the success of giving children an allowance and empowering them to use it responsibly.

 Teenagers, especially high school students, want to have fun and enjoy their time to the fullest.
 This does not, though, always come with the responsibility of paying the greatest attention to their spending.
 It can be even harder when teenagers don’t know how their parents are managing their finances—good practices and discipline are the best example you can provide your child(ren).